moneyadviceservice/frontend/README.md

 end
 ```

-Our feature toggles are designed to be used to hide partly build features, often
+Our feature toggles are designed to be used to hide partly built features, often
 referred to as **release toggles**.
 A toggle and any conditional behaviour must
 be removed once a feature is complete.